PinMeTo/documentation/docs/posts-api.md

 - params: `pageSize` the size of each page, default is 100.
 - params: `offset` is the size of the skipped post list.
 - params: `filter` get filtered result by filterDefinition.
+- returns: `createdBy`, `publishedBy` and `deletedBy` indicates who took the actions, usually it's the App name you created.
+You might want to use these properties to filter out posts that don't belong to you.

 `filter` is a json string, it has a structure like this:

 ```json